History, important areas and more

 What’s funny about it, is that all these words talk to us about something foreign coming into a distant land; cultures that arrived, visitors from overseas, or simply a piece of heaven that couldn’t be from this Earth.
 That’s why, some people may find themselves limited into thinking Cancun is just beaches and vacation.

 There are many who’ve found a home here, and others like me, who have been children of the city, sharing a mutual growth.
-This is why I’d like to talk to you about Cancun once more, but this time I don’t want you to see it as advertising and travel agencies sell it, but from inside out, as someone who invites you to his home town, since Cancun has been mine all lifelong.
+This is why I’d like to talk to you about Cancun once more, but this time I don’t want you to see it as advertising and travel agencies sell it, but from inside out, as someone who invites you to his home, since Cancun has always been mine.

 Cancun’s history goes further, further back…